FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 Platform instance configuration files
 =====================================

-In the source repository is available under the folder cfg an example of file configuration called ``init_template.cfg``:
+In the source repository is available under the folder 'cfg' an example of file configuration called ``init_template.cfg``:

 ::